-As the Senate Committee on Finance meets to consider the feasibility of various ideas to provide a sustainable, long-term solution to the shortfall in the Highway Trust Fund, the undersigned organizations urge the Committee to consider a simple, cost-effective proposal that would galvanize billions in new private capital for investment in U.S. transportation and infrastructure.
-Specifically, any long-term highway bill should include reforms to the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA), such as those proposed in the Real Estate Investment and Jobs Act of 2015 (S. 915 / H.R.
-2128).
+As the House Committee on Ways and Means meets to consider the feasibility of various ideas to provide a sustainable, long-term solution to the shortfall in the Highway Trust Fund, the undersigned organizations urge the Committee to consider a simple, cost-effective proposal that would galvanize billions in new private capital for investment in U.S. transportation and infrastructure.
+Specifically, any long-term highway bill should include reforms to the Foreign Investment in Real Property Tax Act of 1980 (FIRPTA), such as those proposed in H.R.
+2128, legislation introduced by Ways and Means Members Kevin Brady (R-TX) and Joseph Crowley (D-NY).